leguim-repo/Scripts_Python_Public/README.md

 # Scripts_Python_Public
-Collection of scripts made in python
+Collection of scripts made it in python, proof of concepts and another tests